IIIF/api/source/api/presentation/3.0/index.md

 The annotations, as described above, are given in a `resources` list.
 The resource linked by the annotation _MUST_ be something other than an image if the motivation is `painting`, these are recorded in the `images` property of the canvas.
 The canvas URI _MUST_ be repeated in the `on` field, as above.

 The format of the resource _SHOULD_ be included and _MUST_ be the media type that is returned when the resource is dereferenced.
 The type of the content resource _SHOULD_ be taken from this [list in the Open Annotation specification][openannotypes], or a similar well-known resource type ontology.
 For resources that are displayed as part of the rendering (such as images, text transcriptions, performances of music from the manuscript and so forth) the motivation _MUST_ be "painting".
 The content resources _MAY_ also have any of the other fields defined in this specification, including commonly `label`, `description`, `metadata`, `license` and `attribution`.

-Note well that Annotation Lists _MUST NOT_ be embedded within the manifest.

 ``` json-doc
 {